sonnyt/tweetie/README.md

 Option | Default | Description
 --- | --- | ---
-username | null | Option to load tweets from another account or list owner's username. list | null | List name to load tweets from.
-If you define list name you also must define the username of the list owner in the `username` option. hashtag | null | Option to load tweets with a specific hashtag. count | `10` | Number of tweets you want to display. hideReplies | `false` | Set `true` if you want to hide "@" replies as well.
+username | null | String or array.
+Option to load tweets from another account, list of accounts or list owner's username. list | null | List name to load tweets from.
+If you define list name you also must define the username of the list owner in the `username` option. hashtag | null | Option to load tweets with a specific hashtag. count | `10` | Number of tweets you want to display per account. totalCount | `30` | Number of all tweets you want to display. hideReplies | `false` | Set `true` if you want to hide "@" replies as well.
 Or leave it `false` to just to show your tweets and no replies. dateFormat | `%b/%d/%Y` | Your date forma, refernce [this](#date-format) table for available formats. template | `{{date}} - {{tweet}}` | Format how you want to show your tweets.
 Feel free to add HTML, see [this](#templating) table for more refrence.